Shibuya PARCO Business Hours

 RIDE Inc.

-——FriendsWithYou started in 2002, how did you start?
+——FriendsWithYou started in 2002, how did it start?

 SAM animism, that is, the idea that everything has a soul, is at the heart of our main idea that the universe is on your side, the theme of every work, and I love to play with this idea.
 And Japan has become a great inspiration for us.
 The way we use symbols and characters to evoke emotions and inspire people is at the core of our creation.

-SAM: Create your heart without fear.
+SAM Create your heart without fear.

-TURY will to fail.
+Truly willing to fail.

 TURY, Hajime Sorayama, SAM